ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 The above command will install [`gulp-sass`](https://www.npmjs.com/package/gulp-sass) and [`gulp-autoprefixer`](https://www.npmjs.com/package/gulp-autoprefixer) as `devDependencies` inside `package.json` file.

-The next step is to create a sass directory with a basic structure inside our theme, with a main `style.scss` file.
+The next step is to create a Sass directory with a basic structure.

 ```
 ├── sass
 │   └── style.scss
 ```

 The `style.scss` is the main and a starting point file, you are free to create your Sass architecture and import other components, modules, functions inside it based on your preference.
-The first few lines will be the stylesheet header required by WordPress to provide details about the the theme, then we can write or import other Sass files.
+The first few lines will be the stylesheet header required by WordPress, then we can write or import other Sass files.

 ```css
 /*